kresimir07/IronhackFinalTennisCourtRentalSystem/README.md

 A Tennis Court Rental System covers a lot of key skills in backend development:

-We’re handling user authentication, managing data relationships, creating secure API routes, and organizing complex data.
+We’re handling user authentication, managing data relationships, creating secure API routes, and organizing complex data.<br>
 This project is also a great example of how backend logic meets real-world application needs.
 In the end, the project will be a reliable, organized way to manage tennis court bookings, whether it’s for a small club or a larger facility looking to digitize their reservations.